jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 get("/c/jablinskigames", { :controller => "...", :action => "..." })
 ```

-Using this approach, when a user signs up and creates a new channel, a developer would need to write a new route, controller action, and view template instantly, before the user could even _see_ their channel.
+Using this approach, when a user signs up and creates a new channel, a developer would need to write a new route, controller action, and view template _instantly_, before the user could even view their channel.
 Writing and deploying code _that_ quickly and frequently isn't feasible for human developers.

 What do we do then?
 The solution here is to use dynamic routes and have Ruby write our view templates for us.